-- 4. The following definitions apply in this Prudential Standard: - (a) associated entity an associated entity of an ADI within the meaning of section 50AAA of the Corporations Act 2001; - (b) financial institution an entity that provides financial services involving the independent management of money for clients or members.
-This includes, but is not limited to, banks, building societies, credit unions, money market corporations, finance companies, securitisers, life insurance, general insurance, superannuation/pension funds, public unit trusts/mutual funds, cash management trusts, health insurance funds, private investment funds, hedge funds, common funds, friendly societies and prime brokers; - (c) liquidity facility a facility provided by an ADI to another entity primarily for the purpose of funding cashflow timing mismatches or to cover the inability of the entity to obtain funding due to market disruptions.
+- 4. The following definitions apply in this Prudential Standard: - (a) associated entity an associated entity of an ADI within the meaning of section 50AAA of the Corporations Act 2001; - (b) financial institution an entity within the meaning of paragraph 4 of Prudential Standard APS 001 Definitions.
+This definition includes money market corporations, finance companies, superannuation/pension funds, public unit trusts/mutual funds, cash management trusts and friendly societies: - (c) liquidity facility a facility provided by an ADI to another entity primarily for the purpose of funding cashflow timing mismatches or to cover the inability of the entity to obtain funding due to market disruptions.